-In 2003, ASU finished 10th nationally in the Sears Directors' Cup, which recognizes the top athletic programs in the country.
-Ten teams finished in the top 20 nationally with five teams posting top 10 finishes.
-Wrestling finished fifth; men's golf, sixth; baseball, seventh; gymnastics, ninth; and women's swimming/diving, 10th.
+In 2004-2005, ASU finished 11th nationally in the Sports Academy Directors' Cup, which recognizes the top athletic programs in the country.
+Thirteen teams finished in the top 20 nationally with four teams posting top 10 finishes.
+Men's and women's cross country both finished seventh; baseball, third; and women's golf, eighth.